Rotation and Torque Workshop

 - Angular acceleration of the system (circumference of inner groove = 0.150 m).

-- Sum of the torques acting on the pulley (neglecting F f ).
+- Sum of the torques acting on the pulley (neglecting \( F_f\) ).

 Previously we assumed negligible friction on the pulley but we know there must be some degree of friction or the pulley would spin forever.
-Remove the masses and string.

 - Spin the pulley and devise a procedure for estimating the frictional torque acting on it (you may use the photogate for this).
-Use your calculated value for the moment of inertia of the pulley from your Rotational Acceleration measurements.

 - Estimate the number of revolutions from start to finish.
-Show your calculations below with appropriate formulas and correct units.
+Show your calculations with appropriate formulas and correct units.

-- Balance a meter stick on a fulcrum using two different masses attached to two different positions, as shown below.
-Test to make sure the system is well balanced.
-Sketch a free body diagram and determine the moment of inertia of the system, the sum of the torques, and the force of the fulcrum on the meter stick.
+- Sketch a free body diagram and determine the moment of inertia of the system, the sum of the torques, and the force of the fulcrum on the meter stick.
 Show your calculations with correct units.

 - Suppose you were to remove one of the masses (choose which one).
 Calculate the following showing